 The Fiscal Year 2025 spending plan will increase the eligibility for the city’s Fair Fares program from those making 120% of the federal poverty line to 145% (about $22,000 per year for an individual), according to one source and confirmed by a second, who was granted anonymity to discuss the not-yet-announced deal.
 The mayor and the speaker are expected to reach a handshake agreement on the coming fiscal year’s budget sometime Friday.

-While City Council Speaker Adrienne Adams, for whom expanding Fair Fares eligibility is a major priority, sees the increase as a hard-fought win, it still falls far short of the 200% of the federal poverty level threshold she has long sought.
+While City Council Speaker Adrienne Adams, for whom expanding Fair Fares eligibility is a major priority, sees the increase as a hard-fought win, it still does not reach the 200% of the federal poverty level threshold she has long sought.
 Transit advocates and even MTA leadership have also pushed for an increase to 200%, but the Adams administration has been resistant to raising eligibility in the past.

 Danny Pearlstein, policy and communications director at the transit advocacy group Riders Alliance, applauded the move in a statement to amNewYork Metro.